oeroche/wedding/README.md

 #### 5. Edit your project’s data
 Finally, update the metadata and config defaults to how you want them for your project in <config.js>

+## Motivation
+We build lots of projects here at Possible Future and we don’t want to re-write all the basic stuff _each time_ (unless you’re a junior dev, otherwise... what are you doing here?)